joef551/camel-cql/readme.md

 A Cassandra CQL component is configured through either one of the following:

-1. The XML file that includes or defines the Camel contexts, routes, and CQL component.
+1. The XML file that includes or defines the Camel contexts, routes, and Cassandra CQL component.
 As an example, see the file called "camel1.xml" in the project's test resources directory.
 2. An XML file that is external to the XML file that includes the corresponding Camel context and route(s).
 This external XML file is, by default, called "cassandra.xml" and it must reside in the application's class path.
-To override the default "cassandra.xml" file name, use the **metis.cassandra.spring.context** system property or define a CqlComponent bean (see below) that specifies the 'contextFile' property.
+To override the default "cassandra.xml" file name, use the **metis.cassandra.spring.context** system property or define a CQL component bean (see below) that specifies the 'contextFile' property.

 ```xml
 <bean id="cql1" class="org.metis.cassandra.CqlComponent">